 Warranty Inspections of New Construction or Major Repairs

 A general inspection of the condominiums intended to provide an opinion as to whether the buildings are constructed in compliance with the Washington Condominium Act.
-RCW 64.34.445 requires that the building are: free from defective materials; constructed in accordance with sound engineering and construction standards, in a workmanlike manner, and in compliance with all laws applicable at the time of construction; and that the buildings are constructed consistent with the Public Offering Statement or other written plans and specifications provided by the developer at the time of sale of the units.
+RCW 64.34.445 requires that the building are: free from defective materials; constructed in accordance with sound architectural and construction standards, in a workmanlike manner, and in compliance with all laws applicable at the time of construction; and that the buildings are constructed consistent with the Public Offering Statement or other written plans and specifications provided by the developer at the time of sale of the units.

 This type of inspection would review known problems identified by the homeowners’ association, and investigate the building for common construction defects typical for that type of building construction.
 This is primarily a visual inspection, with limited destructive testing to inspect the integrity of the building.
 Where specific problems are suspected or commonly found, extra attention is expended.
 Because thorough inspection involves damaging the building, a balance between the damage made and the additional information expected to be found must be struck.
 This inspection is intended to sample pieces of the building to provide some assurance that the building either conforms or does not conform to the requirements of the statute.

 A warranty inspection requires expertise in both law and construction.
 This type of inspection must be completed prior to the warranty expiration (typically four years from the date the first unit is sold).
 If sufficient problems are discovered from a general review of the building, additional specialized investigation may be required at the direction of an attorney to identify every possible defect in construction.
 Inspections on individual building components may be required by separate experts who can credibly testify in court on that specific building material and construction practice.
 These inspections are frequently completed under the direction of an attorney.